Alois Machek: Biography

 In 1914, in addition to being a coach/player of Velika Srbija, he took charge as coach of another Belgrade club, SK Srpski mač, which became the unofficial champions of Serbia that year.
 That same year, he played with Velika Srbija for the Serbian Olympic Cup.
 The final was played between Velika Srbija and Šumadija, and Velika Srbija won 3-1, with Mahek scoring two of the three goals of his team.

 All Serbian clubs ceased their activities with the start of the First World War on 15 July 1914, and most players were conscripted to the Serbian Army.
 Most of the elder players who were not conscripted, along with the foreign ones, left Belgrade and moved south to the interior of Serbia.
 Machek, along with his compatriots Mifek and Petrovický, were taken by Velika Srbija president Danilo Stojanović to play in Kragujevac with Šumadija, which was another club that Stojadinović had founded earlier.
 Machek and Petrovický later played at FK Morava Ćuprija, which had just been founded by other players from Belgrade that took refuge there during the war.

 At the end of the war in 1918, the Kingdom of Serbs, Croats and Slovenes was formed, renamed to Yugoslavia in 1929.
 The clubs were restored, and Ajojz Mahek rejoined Velika Srbija, now renamed to SK Jugoslavija.
 He would play with SK Jugoslavija until 1926.
 Along with his compatriot Karel Blaha as SK Jugoslavija coach, he went on to be part of the Yugoslav First League championship winning squads in 1924 and 1925; the two national championships crowned his playing career.

-He moved to SK Soko Beograd in 1927, and lived in Yugoslavia for the rest of his life.
+He moved to SK Soko in 1927, and lived in Yugoslavia for the rest of his life.